geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 8. Close this Download Center tab in Internet Explorer.

-9. If Windows PowerShell is still open from the previous task when you added the custom domain, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of **Windows PowerShell** just as you did in the prior task.
+9. You must now open **Windows PowerShell**.
+Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
+In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 10. In **Windows PowerShell**, at the command prompt type the following command and then press Enter:<br/>